Mary Beth Bruder, Ph.D.

 University of Oregon, Ph.D., Developmental Disabilities, Early Childhood (1983)

 Mary Beth Bruder has been in the early childhood intervention field since 1976.
 She began her career as an early childhood intervention public school teacher in VT.
-She then received her Ph.D. from the University of Oregon in Developmental Disabilities in 1983.
+She received her Ph.D. from the University of Oregon in Developmental Disabilities in 1983.
+She was an assistant professor of early childhood special education at Virginia Commonwealth University, and since 1986, Dr. Bruder has been at the University of CT School of Medicine where she is a professor in Community Medicine and Health Promotion, Pediatrics and Educational Psychology.
 She currently directs the University of Connecticut A.J.
 Pappanikou Center for Excellence in Developmental Disabilities Education, Research, and Service.
-Since 1986, Dr. Bruder has been at the University of CT School of Medicine where she is a professor in Community Medicine and Health Promotion, Pediatrics and Educational Psychology.

-Dr. Bruder has directed over 60 federal and state research and training grants and contracts, and is on the editorial board of several peer reviewed journals in disabilities.
-She is the editor of Infants and Young Children.
-She is on the board of the International Society of Early Intervention and is the co-chair of the early childhood special interest group for the AUCD.
+Dr. Bruder has directed over 75 federal and state research demonstration and training grants and contracts, and is on the editorial board of several peer reviewed journals in disabilities.
+She is the editor of Infants and Young Children and she is on the board of the International Society of Early Intervention.

 Primary: Department of Pediatrics